Product Increment

 How to Deal with Difficult Stakeholders by Roman Pichler

 Roman Pichler explains in this recording how you can deal with difficult stakeholders as a product owner!
-Learn from the best and listen to his agile100 session!

 The origins of Scrum